lily-mosquitoes/scops_antihelminitics/readme.md

 ## Availability

-This project is still in development, the test web application is currently deployed under heroku.
+This project is still in development, the test web application is currently deployed with Heroku.
 You can access it via [scops-antihelmintics.herokuapp.com](https://scops-antihelmintics.herokuapp.com/)

 ## Acknowledgments